hrkt/my-pdf-slideshow/README.md

 - ✅render "only" PDF page. no controller on the page.
 - ✅to move between pages, use short cut keys (Unix "less" command style is supported currently)
 - ✅direct jump to the specified page is supported.
+- ✅open links in a new tab. (default to 'mypdfslideshow' window. with Ctrl-key pressed it opens '_blank' window.)

 ## notice